UPPMAX/programming_formalisms_intro/doc/sdlc_tools.md

 - Some theory will be given in the [Extra material](https://uppmax.github.io/programming_formalisms_intro/reproducible_deeper.html)
 - We will integrate this topic in the hands-on.
 - We will discuss different methods and tools for better reproducibility in research software and data.
+  - virtual environments with ``pip install`` (venv/vuirtualenv) will be covered in the hands-on.
+  - Conda environment is referred to in the extra material.
 - We will demonstrate how version control, workflows, containers, and package managers can be used to record reproducible environments and computational steps.

 ```{objectives}